 3. That the touching was either likely to cause bodily harm to the alleged victim, or was offensive; and

-3. That the alleged victim were family or household members at the time of the offense.
+3. That the alleged victim was family or a household member at the time of the offense.

 Family or household members means that the defendant and the alleged victim were either: married, have a child together, or have been in a substantive dating relationship.